 From South End head to Back Bay neighborhood, parts of which we explored yesterday.
 Stop by Trinity Church on Copley Square built by one of the most famous American architects Henry Hobson Richardson.
 Known for reinterpreting European forms and styles, Richardson combined Romanesque traditions with his own ideas in designing Trinity Church to create a unique look.
 American Institute of Architects named Trinity Church one of the “Ten Most Significant Buildings in the United States”.

-Tip: you can take a guided or self-guided tour of the church interior for $7 per person.
+Tip: you can take a tour of the church interior for $10 per person.

 Trinity Church – 206 Clarendon St.